Brandon Banks: Hamilton Tiger-Cats

 Banks had a breakout season as a wide receiver in 2017, setting new career highs in receptions (67) yards (1,011) and touchdowns (8).
 For the first eight games of the season under head coach Kent Austin Banks only caught eight passes for 52 yards, however under new head coach June Jones Banks' involvement and productivity skyrocketed.
 In the final 10 games of the season Banks caught 59 passes for 959 yards with eight touchdowns.
 Banks improved on his strong 2017 season, with an even more productive 2018 season; catching setting new career highs in receptions (94) yards (1,423) and touchdowns (11).
 He suffered a broken clavicle in the team's Week 19 loss to the Ottawa Redblacks, causing him to miss the remainder of the season.
 At the time of the injury Banks was second in the league in receptions and yards, and tied for first with teammate Luke Tasker for most receiving touchdowns.
 On January 28, 2019 Banks and the Tiger-Cats agreed to a two-year contract extension.
 Banks continued his excellent play into the 2019 season where in the penultimate game of the season he set the franchise record for most receptions in a season with 112.
 Banks was also named to his 6th consecutive Divisional All-Star list.
 Banks was later named the CFL's Most Outstanding Player for his play in the 2019 season.
 He re-signed with the Tiger-Cats on December 31, 2020.
 The 2020 season was cancelled due to the COVID-19 pandemic.
 Banks played in the first four games of the 2021 season catching 22 passes for 172 yards before suffering a rib injury.
 The injury caused him to miss the next three games, before briefly returning to action in Week 9, and then also missing Week 10 due to lingering pain.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 Toronto Argonauts

 On February 13, 2022, it was announced that Banks had signed with the Toronto Argonauts.
-He won his first ever Grey Cup with the Argonauts in Regina, Saskatchewan on November 20, 2022 the 109th Grey Cup.
+He won his first ever Grey Cup with the Argonauts in Regina, Saskatchewan on November 20, the 109th Grey Cup.
 After one season with the club Banks was released by the Argos on January 3, 2023.

+On June 4, 2026, before the Tiger-Cats' home opener, Banks signed a ceremonial one-day contract to retire as a member of the team.
+During halftime of the game, he was announced as an inductee into the Canadian Football Hall of Fame as part of the class of 2026.